Intellectual Property

 Strategy

-IP landscape: A portmanteau combining intellectual property (IP) and landscape (scenery, environment, outlook) used to refer to utilizing the results of analyzing intellectual property information to formulate corporate management strategies and inform company management decisions as well as to refer to corporate management conducted with a focus on intellectual property.
+IP landscape: A term combining intellectual property (IP) and landscape (scenery, environment, outlook).
+It refers to the practice of analyzing intellectual property information and utilizing the results to formulate corporate management strategies and make informed decisions.
+The term is also used to describe corporate management that places an emphasis on intellectual property.

 Risks